apache/pekko/docs/src/main/paradox/typed/cluster.md

 In many cases a member can gracefully exit from the cluster, as described in @ref:[Leaving](#leaving), but there are scenarios when an explicit downing decision is needed before it can be removed.
-For example in case of abrupt termination of the the JVM process, system overload that doesn't recover, or network partitions that don't heal.
+For example in case of abrupt termination of the JVM process, system overload that doesn't recover, or network partitions that don't heal.
 In such cases, the node(s) will be detected as unreachable by other nodes, but they must also be marked as `Down` before they are removed.